crossbario/autobahn-js/doc/index.rst

 The protocol that |ab| uses, WAMP, enables application architectures with application code **distributed freely across processes and devices** according to functional aspects.
 All WAMP clients are equal in that they can publish events and subscribe to them, can offer a procedure for remote calling and call remote procedures.

-Since WAMP implementations exist for **multiple languages**, this extends beyond JavaScript clients: WAMP applications can be polyglott.
+Since WAMP implementations exist for **multiple languages**, this extends beyond JavaScript clients: WAMP applications can be polyglot.
 Application components can be implemented in a language and run on a device which best fit the particular use case.
 Applications can span the range from embedded IoT sensors right to mobile clients or the browser - using the same protocol.

 Show me some code